flamapy/flamapy_docs/analysis/wasm.md

 Pyodide is an exciting project that brings the Python runtime to the browser via WebAssembly.
 By compiling the Python interpreter and scientific libraries to WebAssembly, Pyodide allows developers to run Python code directly in the web browser.
 This opens up new possibilities for web applications, enabling the use of Python's rich ecosystem of data science and machine learning libraries without requiring a backend server.
 Pyodide facilitates the integration of Python with JavaScript, allowing seamless interaction between the two languages and providing a powerful tool for developing interactive, high-performance web applications.

-This means that you can run flamapy in your browser.
+This means that you can run {% include flamapy.html %} in your browser.
 <style>
         .button-container {
             display: flex;